Pluvie/ion/doc/API.md

 Imagine parsing a chunked HTTP response: you do not know how long the full response will be; instead you receive it in chunks.
 Each chunk starts with a number that indicates how many bytes the chunk content will be.
-You also want the final received response to be contiguous in memory so that it is easy to pass it around to other functions -- which may, for example, parse it as HTML, JSON, or something like that.
+You also want the final response data to be contiguous in memory so that it is accessable by just a pointer and therefore easy to pass it around to other functions which may, for example, parse it as HTML, JSON, or something like that.

-This is the perfect case for a `struct buffer`.
-The `struct allocator`, instead, is not good for this case because of its memory fragmentation.
+This is not a good case for the `struct allocator` because of its memory fragmentation.
 Each call to allocate memory returns an always valid address, but it may not be contiguous to the previous allocations.
-The `struct buffer`, instead, guarantees that every call to [buffer_push](
-#buffer-push) produces contiguous addresses.
-However, in order to do so, it must
-invalidate all previously returned addresses.
+Instead, this is the perfect case for a `struct buffer`, because it guarantees that every call to [buffer_push](#buffer-push) produces contiguous addresses.
+However, in order to do so, it must invalidate all previously returned addresses.
 Therefore, in order to keep track of memory allocated in a `struct buffer`, one must use its `position`, which is guaranteed to be always valid.

 A `struct buffer` is inherently **non thread-safe** due to the fact that allocating memory is not an atomic operation.
-It must not be used to share memory across threads unless using a mutex to control the [buffer_push](#buffer-push) calls.
+It must not be used to share memory across threads, unless you are using a mutex to synchronize the [buffer_push](#buffer-push) calls.

 ---